UEABIO/physalia-intro-stats-2023/docs/18-Complex-models.md

 * Well described tables and figures can enhance your results sections - take the time to make sure these are informative and attractive.

+# (PART\*) Summary tables {.unnumbered}

+# Summary tables

+While we need to report the parameters and statistics of our models in text with any reports, it can also be extremely useful to provide a model summary table, especially when reporting complex analyses.
+Below I present examples from two of my favourite packages for model reporting.

+Both packages come with lots of options for customisation to produce presentation ready tables

-## Supplementary code
+## sjPlot

-`sjPlot` A really nice package that helps produce model summaries for you automatically
+`sjPlot` A really nice package that helps produce model summaries for you automatically, currently it will only output in HTML format

 ```r